camhayes/learningObjectFinal/README.md

 ###Until Then...

+You have two resources available to you.

+1. The Quick Start Guide included with each download.
+(Look for the "quick-start-guide.md" located in the root directory.)
-All of the tested features, and layout examples exist in our [Learning Object Demo.](http://cel.fscj.edu/LO-dev/CEL-LO-mark2-demo-SME/index.html)

-Take a look at the page source for any examples you might need.
+2. The [Learning Object Demo](http://cel.fscj.edu/LO-dev/CEL-LO-mark2-demo-SME/index.html) -   All of the tested features, and layout examples are located inside the demo.
+Examine the page's source for any examples you might need.

 Cheers.